skbormann/stata-tools/sgpv/README.md

 * Version 0.90 	: Initial Github Release

 ### sgpv
+* Version 1.2.1 13.05.2022:
+	* Fixed a bug introduced by removing the support for the original R-syntax for fdrisk, so that the options fdrisk and all did not work anymore.
+	* Removed the code to support the original R-syntax for fdrisk.
+	* Removed the support for the already depreciated bonus option.
+	* Fixed a bug that the deltagap has always been calculated and displayed even if the deltagap-option or the all-option had not been set.
 * Version 1.2c 14.02.2022: Fixed a bug when using the coefficient-option together with noconstant-option.
 Support for Mata to calculate Fdrs has been removed, because it did not work as intended and offered no significant speed advantage.
 * Version 1.2b 10.06.2021: Added option to use Mata to calculate the Fdrs; requires the moremata-package by Ben Jann.
 * Version 1.2a 01.02.2021 : Fixed a bug with the level option.
 Fixed a bug with regards to leading whitespaces when prefixing sgpv.